Our home from 1988 to 2006

 As the High Street turns to the left in front of the church we reach The Hollows.
 The following images show that very little changed in the 70 odd years from the first photo (about 1920) until the second was taken in 1997.
 Now, however the area on the right is much more open, following the building of a number of houses on the site of the old Victory Tours coach depot, the entrance to which was behind and to the right of the photographer.

-Finally, opposite the white house, seen in the centre of the above photos, where the road turns to the right, is the local school.
+Finally, opposite the white house (behind which is the local funeral palour), seen in the centre of the above photos, where the road turns to the right, is the local school.

 In early 2004 an extension was built to create additional classroom and activity space and to provide a new school hall.
 This extension was opened by HRH The Duchess of Gloucester on Thursday 8 July 2004.